 - Insulin tolerance test.

-It is useful to summarise who should receive steroid cover for surgery (and during major illness):
+Patients who should receive steroid cover for surgery (and during major illness) particularly include:

 - Patients on corticosteroids at a dose of 10 mg or more of prednisolone (or equivalent) daily (equivalent to betamethasone 1.6 mg, dexamethasone 1.6 mg, hydrocortisone 40 mg, methylprednisolone 8 mg daily).